 Operational profiles can provide key information when determining how a boat’s drivetrain configuration is used.
 How does a certain application perform in a particular operation, in certain situations and under certain situations, over time?
-Finding out the answer makes it easier to choose the best possible solution for a particular operation, and ensure that customers can get the most out of their boats.
+Finding out the answer makes it easier to choose the best possible solution for a particular operation, and ensure that customers can get the most out of their boat

 An initial operational profile quantifies the customer’s requirements

 When an operator – a cargo line, or an offshore wind power company, for example – wants to commission a new boat, the engine manufacturer will often ask the customer for an operational profile indicating how they expect to use their vessel.

 During a certain time period (over the course of 24 hours, for example), the customer may expect to use the boat at maximum speed about 10% of the time, 30% speed about half the time, and idling during the remainder of the time.
 All while carrying different cargo.
 Variations in cargo directly affect fuel consumption, and as such cost-efficiency and profitability.

 Based on this information, the manufacturer can advise the customer about which drivetrain configuration they should choose for their operation.
 This with regard to the total cost of ownership (TCO), which includes aspects such as costs, performance, fuel consumption, and environmental impact.

 A follow-up operational profile helps ensure cost-efficient marine operations